 - 4. Can I get a Category E felony sealed?

 - 5. Will I get deported for a Category E felony?

-Common category E felonies
+Common examples of category E felonies in Nevada are:

-- Soliciting a child for prostitution in Nevada
+- Soliciting a child for prostitution2

 Arrested?
 Call us . . . .